mku11/Salmon-AES-CTR/README.md

 * Maximum number of drive files: 2^62 (64 bit nonces used for the filename and the file contents.

 ## Contributions
 Unfortunately I cannot accept any code contributions.
-Bug reports and security POCs are more than welcome!
+Though, bug reports and security POCs are more than welcome!

 ## License
 Salmon is released under MIT Licence, see [LICENSE](https://github.com/mku11/Salmon-AES-CTR/blob/main/LICENSE) file.